How to Use Audio & Music to Create More Affective CommunicationApril 25, 2020

-Looking at the InterBrand top 16 strongest brands in the world from 2015, 50% have an audio logo, an increasing tendency over the last couple of years.
+Looking at the Interbrand top 20 strongest brands in the world from 2019, 50% have an audio logo, an increasing tendency over the last couple of years.
 Why?
 Because it works and creates more brand value.
 Increasingly more brands are becoming aware of the value and importance of the auditory component of their marketing communication because, no matter what your activities are, your brand is making sound.
 And if you are not giving it the attention it deserves, you are probably shooting yourself in the foot.
-We see, choose and evaluate brands and products as much with our ears as we do with our eyes.
+We see, choose, and evaluate brands and products as much with our ears as we do with our eyes.

-It can be difficult to grasp how and where to start if you want to work more intentional with sound and music, and strengthen your customer journey experience with use of audio.
-Below is a brief guide on how to get started using sound and music strategically in your brand communication.
+It can be challenging to grasp how and where to start if you want to work more intentionally with sound and music and strengthen your customer journey experience with audio.
+Below is a brief guide on how to strategically use sound and music in your brand communication.

-1. Create an overview of all your brand touch points using audio.
-Map your audio customer journey experience and then identify which brand touch point is the most important.
+- Create an overview of all your brand touchpoints using audio.
+Map your audio customer journey experience and then identify which brand touchpoint is the most important.

-3. Designate a person in your organization as audio brand manager.
-Communicate that internally, and make him or her the go-to-person for all audio use in the organization.
+- Designate a person in your organization as an audio brand manager.
+Communicate that internally, and make him or her the go-to-person for all sound use in the organization.

-6. Ensure you hold all music rights or, if you work with a band or buy music, check the total cost of ownership and what it costs to use the musical expression over time or in your campaign.
+- Ensure you hold all music rights or, if you work with a band or buy music, check the total cost of ownership and its fees to use the musical expression over time or in your campaign.